-Almost 25 years ago, the late Archbishop Donald Coggan, former Archbishop of Canterbury, saw the need for a fund in the Anglican Communion to give financial assistance to clergy and members of their families facing personal medical emergencies.
-He arranged for a sum of money to be invested, from which the interest could be allocated, in the hope that churches and individuals would add to the annual amount available by donations.
+In 1979, the late Archbishop Donald Coggan, former Archbishop of Canterbury, saw the need for a fund in the Anglican Communion to give financial assistance to clergy and members of their families facing personal medical emergencies.
+He arranged for a sum of money to be invested, from which the interest could be allocated, in the hope that other charities, churches and individuals would add to the annual amount available by grants and donations.

-For all these years the Anglican Communion's Personal Emergencies Fund has been able to help hundreds of Anglican clergy and their families as they have faced medical bills that have been well beyond their means.
-Lives have been spared and prolonged because a former Archbishop of Canterbury had responded to the heart rendering stories of people who had no hope of medical treatment because of lack of finances.
+Over the intervening years the Anglican Communion's PEF has been able to help hundreds of Anglican clergy and their families as they have faced medical bills that have been well beyond their means.
+Lives and ministries have been spared and prolonged because a former Archbishop of Canterbury responded to the heart rendering stories of people who had no hope of medical treatment because of lack of finances.

 The Anglican Communion spans the globe.
 It includes many countries with little or no government provision for health care and, if there is private treatment, it is frequently way beyond the means of most people.

 The Fund provides help for urgent or critical medical needs of bishops, clergy, lay-workers, and their families or dependants and where possible, medical treatment is provided in the applicant's own country.

 The PEF is administered by the Secretary based at the Anglican Communion Office.
 Grant applications are prayerfully considered by a committee comprising:

 Further information from: